Akl-R/Akl-R/README.md

 - 👋 Hi, I’m @Akl-R
-- 👀 I’m a Software Developer
+- 👀 I’m a Software Developer with a passion for building clean, user-focused applications.

 ..